[Last updated: 8 June 2020]

 - perform other duties – keeping bungalows, clothes, supplies clean and in working order

-Extra Activities We Can Arrange
+Extra Activities We Can Arrange (not included in price)

 - swim in the freshwater pool